macia1/FakerAndroid/README.md

 - Original java class replacement
   Write java code in moudle app（app/src/main/java）,keep the class name and package name corresponding same as the original class
 - Smali increament building
-  when there is a smali files mod,there is a least files builing
+  When there is a smali files mod,there is a least files builing
 - So Hook
   With the help of fakeCpp api use jni hook the so method
 - Il2cpp unity script development